Spoon University Logo

 Although mangosteen is mostly grown in South East Asia, it is considered a tropical fruit that requires a humid, warm climate to grow in.
 One of the perks of coming home to tropical Honduras is the endless supply of exotic tropical fruits that I don’t normally find in my urban-feel college.

 Not your typical fruit, a mangosteen is a fruit with a hard, dark-purple colored shell and a gel-like covered seed inside, with many nutritional benefits.
 It has a high water content, fiber, and antioxidants.
-It is also a great source of vitamins B12, A, zinc, calcium, and iron, mangosteen is more than just a pretty fruit.
-I dare say that it's more like an elixir of health.
+It is also a great source of vitamins B12, A, zinc, calcium, and iron, mangosteen is more than just a pretty food.
+I dare say that it’s more like an elixir of health.

 In case you were wondering, the answer is yes, it’s totally edible and delicious as well.
 This fruit not only gives you an exciting feeling when you crack it open and find the gel-like goodness inside and tangy flavor.